lugenx/ecohabit/docs/how-to-contribute.md

 # How to contribute

 First of all, we really appreciate your intention to contribute to this project!
-All contributions are welcome, whether it would be features, documentation, fixing typos and more.
+All contributions are welcome, whether it would be adding more features, creatinglugen documentation, fixing typos and more.

 To contribute, you would need a GitHub account and Git installed on your computer.
 Creating a GitHub account and installing Git is not the issue of this guide.